jacobkatsiaficas/Schroeder/README.md

 Combe filter gain is set based on the desired RT60, following an equation from Will Pirkle's "Designing Audio Effect Plugins in C++."

 This reverb plugin is not ideal, Schroeder's design (as you can clearly hear) was prone to ringing.
-The diffusion and ad
+It also sounds pretty metallic, for now.

 # Use and modification
 To use or tweak these, download Rack AFX, and open the Schroeder.prj file.
 Create a new project with the Reverb classes box checked, and be sure to include the Tapped Delay header in your main class.

-Github would not accept the entire directory (5 files would not push properly) so I only included those I thought could easily be added to a project to keep this repo lightweight.
+Github would not accept the entire project directory (5 files would not push properly) so I only included those I thought could easily be added to a project to keep this repo lightweight.